ekdev123/ekdev123/README.md

 - 👋 Hi, I’m @ekdev123 a recent grad from Arizona State University!
-- 🌱 I’m probably busy building something...
+- 🌱 I love to build things.
 - 📫 How to reach me...
 On LinkedIn www.linkedin.com/in/eldar-kahrovic

 <!---